pdfbolt/playwright-examples/README.md

     <img src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white" alt="HTML5 Badge">
 </div>

-The **Invoice Generator** demonstrates how to create a fully functional, high-quality invoice PDF using Playwright, Node.js, and EJS.
-By combining these, you can generate dynamic, customizable PDFs from HTML templates with ease.
+- The **Invoice Generator** demonstrates how to create a fully functional, high-quality invoice PDF using **Playwright**, **Node.js**, and **EJS** templates.
+- EJS templates are essentially HTML files with placeholders for dynamic content.
+By combining these technologies, you can generate dynamic, customizable PDFs from HTML templates with ease.

 ### 🎨 Example Output